I worked at a stereo library, and spent the first £5 earned on a down payment on a Bush record

 who are being led by the guidance of His Holy Spirit.
 They are for edification.

-I am NOT a professional and my Albums are not available in any shops - only here online (or via
+My Albums are not available in any retail shops but only here online or via my store at 'CD Baby').

-CD Baby).
 Your support is very much appreciated.
-To listen to clips of all songs and/or to order
+To listen to some clips of songs and/or to order please

 My first and favourite hymn at primary school was 'All things bright and